Statistical Inference of Constrained Stochastic Optimization via Sketched Sequential Quadratic Programming: Introduction

-where $f:\mR^d\rightarrow\mR$ is a stochastic objective function that involves a random variable $\xi\sim \P$,~following the distribution $\P$, and $c:\mR^d\rightarrow \mR^m$ provides deterministic equality constraints.
-Problems of this form appear widely in a variety of applications, including optimal control \citep{Birge1997State}, multi-stage optimization \citep{Pflug2014Multistage}, PDE-constrained optimization \citep{Rees2010Optimal}, constrained~maximum likelihood estimation \citep{Onuk2015Constrained}, and constrained deep~neural~networks \citep{Chen2018Constraint}.
-In practice, the variable $\xi$ corresponds to a data point; $f(\bx; \xi)$ is the loss at data point $\xi$ when using parameter $\bx$ to fit the model; and $f(\bx)$ is the expected loss.
-Deterministic constraints are also common in many real examples.
-They can characterize the physics of systems, encode prior model knowledge, or reduce searching complexity.
+We consider equality-constrained stochastic nonlinear optimization problems of the form -0.25cm where $f:\mR^d\rightarrow\mR$ is a stochastic objective function, $F(\cdot;\xi):\mR^d\rightarrow\mR$ is a realization with a random variable $\xi\sim \P$, and $c:\mR^d\rightarrow \mR^m$ provides deterministic equality constraints.
+Problems of this form appear widely in a variety of applications in statistics and machine learning, including constrained $M$-estimation \citep{Geyer1991Constrained, Geyer1994Asymptotics, Wets1999Statistical}, multi-stage stochastic optimization \citep{Dantzig1993Multi, Veliz2014Stochastic}, physics-informed neural networks \citep{Karniadakis2021Physics, Cuomo2022Scientific}, and algorithmic fairness \citep{Zafar2019Fairness}.
+In practice, the random variable $\xi$ \mbox{corresponds}~to~a~data~\mbox{sample};~$F(\bx; \xi)$~is~the~loss~\mbox{occurred}~at~the sample $\xi$ when using the parameter $\bx$ to fit the model; and $f(\bx)$ is the expected loss.
+Deterministic constraints are prevalent in real examples, which can encode prior model~\mbox{information},~address identifiability issue, and/or reduce searching complexity.

-Numerous methods have been proposed for solving constrained optimization problems \citep{Bertsekas1982Constrained, Nocedal2006Numerical}.
-Compared to most of the existing literature on solving constrained optimization by either penalty methods, augmented Lagrangian methods, or sequential quadratic programming (SQP), we consider here a stochastic objective in Problem \eqref{pro:1}, whose exact function evaluation, gradient, and Hessian are inaccessible due to the expensive calculation of the expectation.
-However, their stochastic estimates are accessible by drawing samples from $\P$.
-Recently, several algorithms built on stochastic SQP (StoSQP) have been proposed for solving \eqref{pro:1}.
-We point the~reader to \cite{Na2021Adaptive, Na2021Inequality, Berahas2021Sequential, Berahas2021Stochastic, Berahas2022Accelerating, Curtis2021Inexact}, and will review these related literature in Section \ref{sec:1.4}.
-Although these works all showed global convergence for a variety of StoSQP schemes (with or without line search, with or without inequality constraints etc.), a ``finer'' understanding of StoSQP is missing.

-By ``finer'' understanding of StoSQP, we mean the (local) convergence rate, the (worst-case)~iteration or sample complexity, and the stationary distribution of the iteration sequence.
-These aspects are important since, compared~to global convergence, they characterize the behavior of the iterates more precisely and demonstrate the efficiency of the algorithm.
-Furthermore, the primal-dual solution $(\bx^\star, \blambda^\star)$, especially the primal solution $\bx^\star$, is the optimal model parameter that minimizes the expected loss.
-Performing statistical inference on the model parameter, such as constructing a confidence region for $\bx^\star$ or conducting a hypothesis testing $H_0: \bw^T\bx^\star = 0$ v.s. $H_1: \bw^T\bx^\star \neq 0$ for a direction $\bw\in\mR^d$, is necessary for drawing any \textit{statistically significant} conclusions.
-Such a statistical inference task can be performed once we understand the stationary distribution of stochastic iterates.